griptape-ai/griptape-sample-structures/griptape-chat-memory-agent/README.md

 -p "Hello, my name is Griptaper!"
 ```

-You can update the arguments when you run
+You can update the arguments when you run.

 ```bash
 python structure.py -p "Hello, my name is Griptaper!"